waterholeforum/docs/code-of-conduct.md

 This code of conduct applies to all spaces managed used by the Waterhole community for communication.
 This includes the Waterhole forum, GitHub, Twitter, and any other relevant forums.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing [hello@waterhole.dev](mailto:hello@waterhole.dev).
+If you believe someone is violating the code of conduct, please report it by emailing [hello@waterhole.dev](mailto:hello@waterhole.dev).
 Your identity will remain confidential.

 -   **Be civil.** This is an inclusive community that welcomes and supports people of all backgrounds and identities.
 Be kind, patient, and respectful towards everyone, including people outside of the Waterhole community.